rob11029/rob11029.github.io/index.md

 <p>&nbsp;</p>
 <h3>Lab 6</h3>
 <p>The next best lab in my opinion was lab 6 part 1.
 Lab 6 part 1 constituted about of the sandwich discussion in which it sparked a conversation on what would we consider a sandwich, would a certain style, or ingredients dictate that?
 Personally I have a sandwich everyday for my lunch at work and it is nothing similar to what we discussed in class.</p>
+<h3>Lab 1</h3>
+<p>My third and final favorite lab was lab 1.
+I have to main reasons as to why this is my favorite, the first one being that I completely did it all myself because my lab partner didn&#39;t do his reading or even try for that fact at all.
+Lastly, and the most obvious reason being it was the first lab and the easiest of the semester of course.</p>

 </body>
 </html>